adobe/aem-project-archetype/src/main/archetype/README.md

 ### Installation

 1. Install [NodeJS](https://nodejs.org/en/download/) (v10+), globally.
 This will also install `npm`.
 2. Navigate to `ui.frontend` in your project and run `npm install`.
+(You must have run the archetype with `-DoptionIncludeFrontendModule=y` to populate the ui.frontend folder)

 ### Usage